 Section 1: Hating in the First Person Plural 1.
 Donald Moss: On Hating in the First Person Plural: Thinking Psychoanalytically about Racism, Homophobia and Misogyny 2.
 Ann Pellegrini: This is Not about Trump: Rage, Resistance, and the Persistence of Racism 3.
 Francisco J. González: First World Problems and Gated Communities of the Mind: An Ethics of Place in Psychoanalysis 4.
 Lynne Zeavin: Insidious Excitements and the Hatred of Reality 5.
 Samir Gandesha: A Composite of King Kong and a Suburban Barber: Revisiting Adorno’s "Freudian Theory and the Pattern of Fascist Propaganda" Section 2: The Racialized Object/The Racialzing Subject 6.
 Donald Moss: On Having Whiteness 7.
 Jane Caflisch: When Reparation is Felt to be Impossible: Persecutory Guilt and Breakdowns in Thinking and Dialogue about Race 8.
 Alan Bass: Murderous Racism as Normal Psychosis 9.
 Hannah Wallerstein: Hunting the Real: Psychosis and Race in the American Hospital 10.
 Ricardo C. Ainslie: A Psychoanalytic Contribution to Understanding Anti-Latino Discourse and Violence Section 3: This Land: Whose is it, Really?
 11. Lindsay Clarkson: Trees and Other Psychoanalytic Matters 12.
 Wahbie Long: Shame, Envy, Impasse and Hope: The Psychopolitics of Violence in South Africa

-Donald Moss, Position and affiliation: Faculty, New York Psychoanalytic Institute.
-Author of over 60 articles, four books, Chair of APsaA Program Committee, member of College of International Journal of Psychoanalysis, Dr. Moss practices psychoanalysis and psychotherapy in New York.
+Donald Moss is on the faculty of the New York Psychoanalytic Institute.
+He is the author of four books and over 60 articles, Chair of APsaA Program Committee, and Member of the College of the International Journal of Psychoanalysis.
+Dr. Moss practises psychoanalysis and psychotherapy in New York.

-Dr. Lynne Zeavin is a Clinical Psychologist and Psychoanalyst in full time practice in New York City.
-She is a Training and Supervising Analyst at the New York Psychoanalytic Society & Institute.
-An Associate Editor of JAPA, she she has written on a variety of topics exploring the status of the object in contemporary psychoanalytic theory.
+Dr. Lynne Zeavin is a clinical psychologist and psychoanalst in full-time practice in New York City.
+She is a training and supervising analyst at the New York Psychoanalytic Society & Institute.
+An associate editor of JAPA, she has written on a variety of topics exploring the status of the object in contemporary psychoanalytic theory.